bsurc/docs/docs/scheduling.md

 sampleD,0.50,032,false
 sampleE,0.75,512,true
 ```
-Then the following slurm submission script can be used to parse that file and
+Then the following slurm submission script can be used to parse that csv file
-run each job—the environment variable `$SLURM_ARRAY_TASK_ID` will update for
+and run each job—the environment variable `$SLURM_ARRAY_TASK_ID` will update
-each array job:
+for each array job:
 ```bash title="array-slurm.sh"
 #!/bin/bash
 #SBATCH -p bsudfq